microsoft/react-native-windows/docs/react-native-windows-init.md

 There are several templating schemes we could have chosen.
 We had a quick discussion and chose [mustache](https://www.npmjs.com/package/mustache) as it is a well-adopted, lightweight library dedicated for templating.
 Alternatives considered:
  * js template expression: This would have required all files to become js programs that needed to be imported and evaluated.
 Since a lot of files contain data format or code, we would have likely had quite a few ugly escaping cases.
- * t4:  This would have reuquired visual studio to be installed on the users machine and therefore only work on windows.
-There were also some perf concerns and we would have to write and ship a standalone executable for the msbuild tasks so we can call it from javascript.
+ * T4:  This would have required visual studio to be installed on the users machine and therefore only work on Windows.
+There were also some perf concerns and we would have to write and ship a standalone executable for the MSBuild tasks so we can call it from JavaScript.

 ### Quick mustache tutorial:
 For proper docs see the [manual](http://mustache.github.io/mustache.5.html) of [mustache](http://mustache.github.io/)